yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/administer-yugabyte-platform/high-availability.md

 Although you can upgrade all YBA instances simultaneously and there are no explicit ordering requirements regarding upgrades of active and standby instances, you should follow these general guidelines:

 - Start an upgrade with the active instance.
-- After the active instance has been upgraded, ensure that YugabyteDB Anywhere is reachable by signing in and checking various pages.
+- After the active instance has been upgraded, ensure that YBA is reachable by signing in and checking various pages.
 - Proceed with upgrading standby instances.
 - After upgrading all instances, verify that the standbys are receiving new backups from the active instance.

 Certificates in the trust store should not require setup again.

-{{< warning title="Don't promote an old active backup" >}}
+{{< warning title="Important: Don't promote an old active backup" >}}

 Immediately after an upgrade, older backups of the active instance _before it was upgraded_ will still be available on the standby.
 These are not deleted until the standby is promoted at some point, or they expire.
 Because these old backups are present, you need to be cautious promoting the standby in the time immediately after upgrading the HA pair.

-Only promote standby when both standby and active are at same version, and use the most recent backup that you are confident was received after the active was upgraded.
+Only promote a standby when both standby and active are at same version, and use the most recent backup that you are confident was received after the active was upgraded.

 {{< /warning >}}